-Sincere thanks to Keith and Gloria Gathercole.
-This article was penned by Keith and Gloria as a tribute to Rejean Lanthier who sadly passed away in 2021.
-Details of Rejean Lanthier and his service to Canada is published in the Ottawa Citizen.
-Reg is my father-in-law and he is deeply missed by his entire family.
+Thanks to Keith and Gloria Gathercole.
+This brilliant article was penned by Keith and Gloria as a tribute to Rejean Lanthier who sadly passed away on Feb 8th, 2021.
+I loved it so much I asked their permission to repost it.
+Details of Reg’s passing are published in this Ottawa Citizen article.
+Reg is my father-in-law and he is deeply missed.

 It was a dark and dirty night – really, it was!
 The crew had been out all day in a CH-113 Labrador helicopter on a SAR mission somewhere on the Gaspe’ Peninsula and was returning to Canadian Forces Base Summerside, Prince Edward Island on a visual flight plan in the blackness of an early spring evening.
 Night had caught up to them as they left the south shore of the Gaspe’ and now flying across the Baie des Chaleurs between Gaspe’ and Miscou Island on the north shore of New Brunswick it was as dark as the inside of a cow.
 In the cockpit the subdued white lighting of the instrument panel and the constant howl of the forward transmission and the rotors were a reassuring presence.
 The two pilots talked back and forth on the intercom discussing the mission with the Flight Engineer and the two Search and Rescue Technicians who were seated in the bubble windows in the cabin.
 As they approached Miscou Island at 500 feet above ground level they encountered light snow showers which increased in intensity as they neared the eastern shoreline of New Brunswick which they had intended to follow down to Miramaichi Bay before crossing the Northumberland Strait back to Prince Edward Island and home.